Dr. David Fawcett

 * * * * * * * * * *

-If you or someone you care about is struggling with sex, porn, or substance/sex addiction, help is available.
-Seeking Integrity offers inpatient treatment for male addicts.
+If you or someone you care about is struggling with substance/sex addiction, help is available.
+Seeking Integrity offers therapy for substance/sex addiction.
 We also offer low-cost online workgroups for addicts new to recovery.
-The next six-week sex addiction workgroup starts February 6, 2023.
-Click here for information.
-The next six-week porn addiction workgroup starts March 4, 2023.
-Click here for information.